Dog Breed Directory

 Symptoms:

-• Cloudy or bluish eye appearance
+• Cloudy or bluish-gray appearance to pupil

 • Bumping into objects